Alfresco/docs-alfresco/transform-service/1.5/install/index.md

     > the updates.
 See the Content Services documentation [Using alfresco-global.properties]({% link content-services/latest/config/index.md%}#using-alfresco-globalproperties)
     > for more information.

-8. Check that the [configuration]({% link transform-service/latest/config/index.md %}) is set up correctly for your environment.
+8. Check that the [configuration]({% link transform-service/1.5/config/index.md %}) is set up correctly for your environment.

 9. Restart Alfresco Content Services.

 10. Ensure that the environment is up and running:

-    1. Check the logs for Content Services startup.
+    1.Check the logs for Content Services startup.

-    2. Monitor ActiveMQ by accessing the Web Console, e.g. `http://localhost:8161/admin/`.
+    2.Monitor ActiveMQ by accessing the Web Console, e.g. `http://localhost:8161/admin/`.

-    3. Temporarily enable `TransformDebug` in the repository if you want to see detailed debug log entries.
+    3.Temporarily enable `TransformDebug` in the repository if you want to see detailed debug log entries.

-    4. Navigate to Digital Workspace or Share, and upload a file (such as a `.jpg`, `.png`, `.docx` etc.).
+    4.Navigate to Digital Workspace or Share, and upload a file (such as a `.jpg`, `.png`, `.docx` etc.).

-    5. Check the logs to see the metadata and work performed for the uploaded file.
+* Check the logs to see the metadata and work performed for the uploaded file.
 These should be available in the Spring Boot apps:
   * `alfresco-transform-router`
   * `alfresco-transform-core-aio`

 Files should also be available in the specified path for the `alfresco-shared-file-store`.
 However, these files will only temporarily appear in the Shared File Store until explicitly deleted by the repository and/or expired and cleaned up.